 While we aren’t great fans of the Fresh Foam platform per se, many runners like the deep padding and smoothness delivered by the 1080.
-Also, there is no other road model in the New Balance’s line-up which features a high stack and high offset Fresh Foam midsole.
+Also, there is no other road model (is the Fresh Foam More really a shoe, though?) in the New Balance’s line-up which features a high stack and high offset Fresh Foam midsole.

 And what has changed over the 1080 V8?
 The V9 has a new upper along with a softer and less stiff ride.
 The weight has dropped by 20 grams too – so the V9 is an improvement over the V8 in many aspects.
 As far as the Fresh Foam version of the 1080 goes, this is the best one yet.

-6) Mild Support running shoe: New Balance Fresh Foam Vongo V3
+8) Mild Support running shoe: New Balance Fresh Foam Vongo V4

-The first Fresh Foam Vongo was a unique spin on the stability shoe concept, and the V3 is only but a gradual evolution of the original design.
+The first Fresh Foam Vongo was a unique spin on the stability shoe concept, and the V4 is only but a gradual evolution of the original design.

 The support features don’t mean that the Vongo isn’t cushioned.
 It is, after all, an 11-ounce shoe with a thick Fresh Foam midsole.
 So this is one of the cushiest ‘support’ shoes you can find.

-So if you’re looking for a supportive running shoe with a somewhat neutral ride, then buying the Vongo V3 might not be a bad idea at all.
+So if you’re looking for a supportive running shoe with a somewhat neutral ride, then buying the Vongo V4 is an excellent idea.
 Its 4 mm drop is the only thing you need to look out for – if you’re not used to low-drop shoes, that is.